 Many people have been drawn to images of bright yellow nodding heads growing side by side in wide sunflowers fields.
-Some people may decide to grow sunflowers so that they can harvest the seeds or others just like the happy sight of growing sunflower fields.
+Some people may decide to grow sunflowers so they can harvest the seeds, or others just like the happy sight of growing sunflower fields.

 Whatever your reason for growing sunflower fields, you will find out very quickly that there is one detail that you need to pay attention to.
 This is weed control in sunflowers.